 How many times have you wished for a personal assistant?
 Someone to pay the bills, schedule the doctor visits, put gas in the car?

-You can’t talk to Amy Cray without wishing she would come to your house and make everything easier.
+You can’t talk to Lisa without wishing she would come to your house and make everything easier.
 She’s just that kind of person—with an easy smile and a competent, friendly manner.

 She’s also the personal assistant for, among other clients, a Very Famous Literary Personage.
-Personal assistants of Amy’s experience make $80-$125K annually, plus health, retirement and bonuses, but those positions are hard to come by.
-Amy is in the middle of that range.
+Personal assistants of Lisa’s experience make $80-$125K annually, plus health, retirement and bonuses, but those positions are hard to come by.
+Lisa is in the middle of that range.
 Personal assistants with moderate experience working for CEOs, CFOs, etc. generally make around $60K.

-Amy grew up in the mountains of California, in a town of 80, with parents that were, as she puts it, “not pop culture hippies, but real ones.”
+Lisa grew up in the mountains of California, in a town of 80, with parents that were, as she puts it, “not pop culture hippies, but real ones.”
 She left at 18 and moved around the west coast, nannying and cooking to pay the bills and support her music career.
 That gradually turned into jobs running the households of people with, as she said, “tons of money.”
-Now 38, she lives in the Bay Area with her wife and two young children, and has a blog.
+Now 38, she lives in the Bay Area with her wife and two young children.

 I was curious about what it was like living with the rich without being one of them.
 Here’s the edited version of our conversation.